 The National Survey reported figures for adults, parents and pensioners in material deprivation in Wales.

-The only comparable figures from the two sources are for pensioners in material deprivation in Wales.
+The only comparable figures from the two sources are for pensioners in material deprivation in Wales (figures for adults are not comparable because the FRS deprivation scores are combined with income but NSW scores are not).
 Possible reasons for why the National Survey figures for pensioners differ from the FRS figures are:

 - The pensioners in the National Survey are only asked about 15 goods or services, while the pensioners in the FRS are asked about 21 goods and services